 Discussions on the possible use of motive power, rather than animal power, began in the 1880s, and there was a limited trial of an electrically powered system in 1890.
 Work eventually began on preparations for full electrification in 1894, and the first electric tram began operation from Dingle in 1898.

-In 1708 Bryan Blundell, master mariner and part-owner of a vessel, and the Reverend Robert Stythe had set up Blue Coat, a day school for 50 destitute orphans.
+In 1708 Bryan Blundell, master mariner and part-owner of a vessel, in conjunction with the Reverend Robert Stythe, had set up Blue Coat, a day school for 50 destitute orphans.
 Blundell then effectively became a full-time philanthropist for Blue Coat.
 A new building was constructed in School Lane in 1719, by which time it had become a boarding school rather than a day school.
 This is now the Blue Coat Arts Centre.

-The original grammar school had suffered when the Corporation merged the lands with which it was endowed into the general corporate estate, and subsequently only granted the school a miserable annual subsidy which it struggled to live on.
-Suffice it to say that it went into a terminal decline and quietly disappeared in 1815, some 13 years after the last schoolmaster died.
+Liverpool’s original grammar school had suffered when the Corporation merged the lands with which it was endowed into the general corporate estate, and subsequently only granted the school a miserable annual subsidy which it struggled to live on.
+Suffice it to say that it went into a terminal decline and quietly disappeared in 1815, some 13 years after its last schoolmaster died.